 - Get credit for private school teaching experience

-- Get credit for Peace Corps Teaching Experience
+- Get credit for Peace Corps teaching experience

-California is one of the highest paying states for teachers with elementary school teachers making an average of $63,010 per year and secondary school teachers making an average of $74,770 per year, according to the Bureau of Labor Statistics.
-Teacher salaries vary by the area of California.
-This salary schedule from Los Angeles rewards teachers with a slight increase in salary for each semester unit of undergraduate coursework taken, as well as for years of experience.
+California is one of the highest paying states for teachers, with elementary school teachers making an average of $72,360 per year and secondary school teachers making an average of $74,770 per year, according to the Bureau of Labor Statistics.
+Teacher salaries vary by location within California.
+The 2015–2016 salary schedule from Los Angeles rewards teachers with a slight increase in salary for each semester unit of undergraduate coursework taken, as well as for years of experience.
 California teachers are eligible for the Good Neighbor Next Door program, which provides a significant discount on housing in certain areas.
 Learn more about teacher salaries.

 Return to the top

-The California State Teachers Retirement System provides information on health care, dental , disability support, earnings credit and retirement benefits, as well as retirement plan progress reports to teachers in California.
+The California State Teachers’ Retirement System provides information on health care, dental care, disability support, earnings credit, and retirement benefits, as well as retirement plan progress reports.
 For more information, visit the defined benefit page.
 Learn more about benefits for teachers.

 California’s Department of Education has a number of professional development initiatives designed to improve the quality of teaching and keep it dynamic.
 Development opportunities include staff mentoring, peer assistance review (PAR) programs, and statewide workshops.
-Resources include seminars on iTunes U. The California Department of Education and Commission on Teacher Credentialing also co-sponsor the Beginning Teacher Support and Assessment (BTSA) Program.
-The program aids in the development of newly-credentialed teachers helps teachers fulfill the requirements for the California Clear Multiple and Single Subjects Credentials.
+Resources include seminars on iTunes U. The California Department of Education and Commission on Teacher Credentialing co-sponsor the Beginning Teacher Support and Assessment (BTSA) Program.
+The program helps newly credentialed teachers fulfill the requirements for the California Clear Multiple and Single Subjects credentials.
 The California Department of Education also offers information on internship programs for prospective teachers.Return to the top

 The California Department of Education runs a teaching job site with certification information, career analysis, and a teacher shortage page.
 On this site, the Department of Education articulates its specific needs from teachers and gives general information about teaching in California.
-California is committed to boosting the education system and expanding the market for California teacher jobs through the American Recovery and Reinvestment Act.
+Learn more about finding a teaching job.